silversurfer5150/RichTextRepo/README.md

 <li>The revamp of the ECC application into a pure JavaScript based stack using node.js and a certain component based JavaScript library</li>
 </ul>

-<h4>Content And Personalization Team (Somers Lab NYC)</h4>
+<h4>Content And Personalization Team</h4>
-<p>Due to the prsonalization nature of my above work with ECC, I was often loaned out to the main C and P Team which operates out of the Agile design lab in New York City.</p>
+<p>Due to the prsonalization nature of my above work with ECC, I was often loaned out to another team dealing with the personalization of pages, ephemeral advertising.
+We were capturing the customer's IP related to certain industries that they came from and when returning customers reached our pages I developed tools that showed them tailored marketing content based on that industry.</p>
+<p>With the advent in 2015 of Watson AI, the team began developing ways to allow Watson to analyze and recommend the best personalized content and I was involved in a project that recommened certain video content from the IBM YouTube channel using the Google YouTube API.</p>